-Sister Rita Burns, formerly Sister Mary Timothy, entered religious life from St. Mary’s parish in McKees Rocks, Pa.
+Sister Rita Burns, formerly Sister Mary Timothy, entered religious life from St. Mary Help of Christians parish in Pittsburgh's McKees Rocks neighborhood.
 She credits her parents with influencing her decision to become a Sister, as they put God first.
 Through them, she experienced their lives of faith.

 Sister Rita began her ministry teaching first grade at St. Basil’s in Carrick, PA (1956–59) and continued on to teach mostly middle school students at St. Mary’s in Sharpsburg, PA (1959–62); St. Isaac Jogues in St. Clare Shores, MI (1962–67); Blessed Sacrament in Warren, OH (1967–73); St. Martin’s in Pittsburgh’s West End neighborhood (1973–76); Sacred Heart in New Philadelphia, OH (1976–83); Saints Peter and Paul in Beaver, PA (1983–87) and St. Sylvester in Brentwood, PA (1987–96).
 Sister Rita also taught sixth grade at Providence Heights Alpha School in Allison Park, PA (1996–2007) and returned as a volunteer at the school in 2009.
 She says, "As a teacher, my goal was to make learning effective, enjoyable and challenging.
 I loved to encourage students to recognize their God-given talents and to use them for good. ...
 My ministry was always a challenging and enriching experience."

 Sister Rita has experienced God as a constant companion in her everyday living.
 About the future of religious life, she says, “The future of religious life is in God’s plan.
 Our Community prayer that sums this up well is, ‘God did provide, God does provide, God will provide,’ and I am open to how God will provide.”